Creatiwity/witycms-doc/installation.md

 * **Password**:
 * **Database name***:

-The prefix tables field allows you to defined the prefix added at the beginning of the name of the tables.
-We advise you to let the value "wity" (nb: an underscore character will be automatically added after the prefix).
+*Prefix tables* field allows you to defined the prefix added at the beginning of the name of the tables.
+We advise you to let the value "**wity**" (nb: an underscore character will be automatically added after the prefix).

 * **Prefix for tables***: wity